Thames Path - Kings Cross to Battersea (★★★★★)

 Trafalgar Square was largely off limits for some event, but Nelson's Column remains quite a special site - with Nelson stood at the top of what most people would agree, is a pretty tall column.

-From here, I turn left and then right, to join up with the river by the Golden Jubilee Bridge / Hungerford Bridge - and once I navigate past some construction works, stand alongside the River Thames.
+From here, I turn left and then right, to join up with the river by the Golden Jubilee Bridge - and once I navigate past some construction works, stand alongside the River Thames.

 London Eye

-This, not the stuffy museums, is the real jewel of London - and it is here that I decide that I should come back and walk more sections of the Thames, to take in more of London as it drifts out into the surrounding towns.
+This, not the stuffy museums, is the real jewel of London - and it is here that I decide that I should come back, and walk more sections of the Thames Path - to take in more of London as it drifts out into the surrounding towns.

-I head along the west side of the river for a short distance, before crossing over at Westminster Bridge and start along the path on the opposite side - taking in views of the Houses of Parliament on the other side.
+I head along the western side of the river for a short distance - before crossing over at Westminster Bridge to ensure that I can take in views of the Houses of Parliament from the far side.

 Houses of Parliament

-The prime section of Thames, really runs from here round to Tower Bridge in a fairly short, but highlight filled section of the Thames - but my journey is heading in the opposite direction from these sights, to see how the river develops heading out of central London.
+The prime section of Thames, really runs from here back round to Tower Bridge in a fairly short, but highlight filled section of the Thames - but my journey is heading in the opposite direction from the rest of these sights, to see how the river develops heading out of central London.

-Heading past Lamberth Bridge, the park surroundings fade out, and a road takes over as company on the left hand side, but it is still pleasant walking under leafy trees.
+Heading past Lamberth Bridge, the park surroundings fade out, and a road come up to keep us company on the left hand side - but it is still pleasant walking under leafy trees.

-As a small park appears to be taking over from the road, the route gets diverted to the left and along the road as you head towards Vauxhall station, and past MI6 headquarters on the right hand side.
+Soon we reach a small park, and here we get diverted off to the left and along the road as we head past Vauxhall station - and on past MI6 headquarters, on the right hand side.

-Having reached Vauxhall, the route heads towards Vauxhall Bridge, turning off to the left before the bridge, to head along the riverside.
+But having reached Vauxhall, my route heads towards Vauxhall Bridge -turning off to the left before the bridge, to head along the riverside.

 Looking back towards the city from Nine Elms

-Here the route of the path has to divert inland to pass around what was Battersea power station, and what is now housing for folk with too much money.
+But after an enjoyable section along the river, my path diverts inland to pass around what was Battersea power station - and what is now housing for folk with too much money (the riverside route will hopefully return when development is finished?).

 Almost looks like a generated graphic from the brochure, but this was a real photo

-It is a pleasant park to wander through and my particular route heads out to rejoin the river at the site of the London Peace Pagoda - which is an unexpected find in an otherwise fairly old and traditional park, but in keeping with much of the London vibe.
+And it is a pleasant park to wander through, and my particular route heads out to rejoin the river at the site of the London Peace Pagoda - which is an unexpected find in an otherwise fairly old and traditional park - but in keeping with much of the London vibe.

 London Peace Pagoda